ksett737/LEAPs/content/leaps/LEAP-42.md

 This LEAP proposes migrating LYRA staking from Optimism to Ethereum mainnet in anticipation of the Lyra Protocol's multi-chain deployment.
 It also includes modifications to reward programs to support mainnet staking.

 ## Abstract
 With the Arbitrum deployment following [LEAP 38](https://leaps.lyra.finance/leaps/leap-38/), the Lyra DAO needs to manage a multi-chain protocol on Optimism and Arbitrum.
-This LEAP suggests Ethereum mainnet as a secure and unbiased home for staking.
-This requires:
+This LEAP proposes Ethereum mainnet as a secure and unbiased home for staking.

-- Migration of LYRA staking contract from Optimism to Ethereum mainnet.
-- Modification of the vault, fee rebate and short collateral programs on L2s to distribute rewards as native LYRA instead of stkLYRA which won't be bridgeable.
+The major changes from this migration are:
+- Staking rewards are only earned for mainnet stkLYRA balances.
+Traders and LPs will continue to earn stkLYRA on L2s directly, but must bridge to mainnet (and wait [7 days](https://help.optimism.io/hc/en-us/articles/4411895558171-Why-do-I-need-to-wait-a-week-when-moving-assets-out-of-Optimism-)) to earn staking rewards on their stkLYRA balance.
+- stkLYRA can only be unstaked on mainnet.
+This means stkLYRA holders must bridge their stkLYRA to mainnet to unstake it to LYRA.
+- Staking rewards will only be rewarded in stkLYRA, and there is no 6 month lock on claims.
+- Locked staking rewards from previous epochs will be immediately unlocked at the start of the migration epoch.
+As of writing, this is approximately 5m stkLYRA earned over 6 months.

 ## Motivation